 3. More Coordinated Renewal Process

-By having property managers and leasing brokers that are in regular contact, it can facilitate the lease renewal process.
+Having property managers and leasing brokers that are in regular contact can expedite the lease renewal process.

 Generally, property managers talk to tenants more frequently over the course of their lease than the leasing brokers and may have a closer ear to the ground.
 Through this constant communication, property managers can often share important information on the tenant’s future plans, such as intentions to grow or downsize, relocate, etc.